Benefits of Microservices

 Microservices makes it easy to test as well as debug applications.
 Working with smaller modules vastly improves your ability to deliver error-free applications, because you can continuously deliver and test processes.

-Microservices allow for optimal use of resources.
+Microservices allow for optimal use of resources to improve ROI.
 For instance, multiple teams can work on independent services, allowing you to work faster.
 Ultimately, you can cut down development time significantly, and your team’s code will be more reusable.

 There are many more benefits of microservices.
 Overall, they increase productivity, make big solutions easier and offer flexibility.
 They may have a few drawbacks, but they’re your best option if you plan to scale your solutions, need quick delivery, or need to update parts of your system frequently.